tsejsz/airtable-python/README.md

 ```
 response = client.refresh_access_token(refresh_token)
 ```
 And then set access token again...
+*Note: If you already have an access token, you can initiate Client without any parameters and directly set token with the access token you have as a dictionary {"access_token": token}*

 ### Get current user
 ```